FuadRafid/JavaDeepDIve/Readme.md

 #Java Deep Dive
-This project dives deep into Java and explores Core Java data structures and algorithms.
+This project dives deep into Java and explores core Java data structures and algorithms.